ppickfor/infra/NOTES.md

 make
 ```
 ## Configure domain name
-create  config/env domain in do console
+create  config/env domain in DO console
 delegate subdomain in main domain registrar (dyn in my case to DO)
 ## Find image id